 - Also by the pool, someone had painted "(Expletive) Nicolet" on the wall.
 Other expletives were painted the same day on the Nicolet High School front entrance sign and the front window of the school.

 Many students told Patch they were disappointed to not have a homecoming pep rally — freshmen because it was their first and seniors because it was their last.
 Monroe said he's sensitive to students' want to celebrate and to the dance team's time and effort practicing a dance that was never performed.

 "I'm very sensitive to the dance team, I love the Nicolet dance team," he said.
 "I really respect them so much because they are so well disciplined and I'm proud to see them perform.
 They always represent Nicolet very classy."

 He said he will talk with the rest of the administration soon to present the possibility of a makeup rally at a different time.

 Monroe said the biggest issue with the entire week, for him, was the conjecture that Nicolet was "heavy-handed" in disciplining students.

 "The heavy-handedness, this has been mind boggling to me," Monroe said.
 "The attitude or perception that Nicolet administration has been heavy handed is totally unjustified."

 He reaffirmed that the dress-code incident was only a 5-minute issue, and the pep rally was only cancelled because of the vulgar and threatening vandalism — not because of the dress up day.

-The North Shore Crime Stoppers is offering up to a $1,000 reward for any tips or information that lead to an arrest in the vandalism cases at Nicolet and Monroe said that's given him some solace.
+The for any tips or information that lead to an arrest in the vandalism cases at Nicolet and Monroe said that's given him some solace.

 "I will feel much better when the person(s) responsible for this are caught and arrested for this," he said.
 "Until then, I'm not blaming anybody.
 I don't know who's responsible or what motivations they had, I won't even speculate."